apache/incubator-heron/website/content/docs/developers/troubleshooting.md

 #### 5. There is backpressure from internal bolt

-We call a bolt internal if it does not talk to any external servive.
+Bolts are called internal if it does not talk to any external service.
 For example, the last bolt might be talking to some database to write its results, and would not be called an internal bolt.